tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ### 2.2 Enabling VPC

-A Virtual Private Cloud (VPC) is a virtual network that will be logically isolated for the resources that you put inside.
-Inside these VPC's you can create subnets, firewall rules, route tables and many more.
-It's one of the foundational features of AWS and you can learn more about it [here](https://aws.amazon.com/vpc/faqs/)
+A Virtual Private Cloud (VPC) is a virtual network you can use to isolate resources.
+Inside these VPC's, you can create subnets, firewall rules, route tables and many more.
+It's one of the foundational features of AWS, and you can learn more about it [here](https://aws.amazon.com/vpc/faqs/).

 You must enable your Application to exist in a VPC, otherwise you will receive an error when creating it.
 To use a VPC, head to the Network section in the configuration and click on the `Edit` button.